Representations of categories of finite relational structures and associated endomorphism monoids: Introduction

 \subsection{Organization and conventions}

 The paper is organized as follows.
-In Section 2, we study categories of finite substructures arising from group actions on sets and prove that they admit generalized Reedy structures in full generality.
+In Section 2, we study categories of finite subsets and relation-preserving maps and prove that they admit generalized Reedy structures in full generality.
 Section 3 introduces mutation graphs, a key combinatorial tool used to compute Hom- and Ext-spaces between standard modules.
 In Section 4, we establish the generalized Dold--Kan correspondence and the equivalence with the normalized category $\mathscr{K}$ for all Cameron categories except $\FA$.
 Section 5 is devoted to explicit computations of Hom-spaces between standard modules and a classification of irreducible modules.
 In Section 6, we present further representation-theoretic results for $\CA$, $\SA$, and $\FA$, including the refined Dold--Kan correspondence.
-Finally, in Section 7, we investigate the relationship between uniformly continuous representations of endomorphism monoids and representations of the associated categories of finite substructures, establishing a monoidal extension of Artin’s theorem.
+Finally, in Section 7, we investigate the relationship between uniformly continuous representations of endomorphism monoids and representations of the associated categories of finite subsets, establishing a monoidal extension of Artin’s theorem.

 All functors (resp., modules) in this paper are covariant (resp., left modules) unless otherwise specified.
 Morphism composition is read from right to left.
 For $n \in \mathbb{Z}_+$, we set $[n] = \{1, \dots, n\}$, excluding $0$.